Campaigns of Nader Shah: Invasion

 At the Battle of Karnal on 13 February 1739, Nader led his army to victory over the Mughals, Muhammad Shah surrendered and both entered Delhi together.

 The keys to the capital of Delhi were surrendered to Nader.
-He entered the city on 20 March 1739 and occupied Shah Jehan’s imperial suite in the Red Fort.
+He entered the city on 20 March 1739 and occupied Shah Jehan's imperial suite in the Red Fort.
 Coins were struck, and prayers said, in his name in the Jama Masjid and other Delhi mosques.
 The next day, the Shah held a great durbar in the capital.

 Massacre

 The Iranian occupation led to price rises in the city.
-The city administrator attempted to fix prices at a lower level and Iranian troops were sent to the market at Paharganj, Delhi to enforce them.
+The city administrator attempted to fix prices at a lower level and Iranian troops were sent to the market at Paharganj, Delhi, to enforce them.
 However, the local merchants refused to accept the lower prices and this resulted in violence during which some Iranians were assaulted and killed.

 When a rumour spread that Nader had been assassinated by a female guard at the Red Fort, some Indians attacked and killed Iranian troops during the riots that broke out on the night of 21 March.
 Nader, furious at the killings, retaliated by ordering his soldiers to carry out the notorious qatl-e-aam (qatl = killing, aam = publicly, in open) of Delhi.

 On the morning of 22 March, the Shah rode out in full armour and took a seat at the Sunehri Masjid of Roshan-ud-dowla near the Kotwali Chabutra in the middle of Chandni Chowk.
-He then, to the accompaniment of the rolling of drums and the blaring of trumpets, unsheathed his great battle sword in a grand flourish to the great and loud acclaim and wild cheers of the Iranian troops present.
-This was the signal to start the onslaught and carnage.
-Almost immediately, the fully armed Iranian army of occupation turned their swords and guns on to the unarmed and defenceless civilians in the city.
+Accompanied by the rolling of drums and the blaring of trumpets, he then unsheathed his great battle sword in a grand flourish to the acclaim and wild cheers of the Iranian troops present.
+This was the signal to start the onslaught.
+Almost immediately, the fully-armed Iranian army of occupation turned its swords and guns against the unarmed and defenceless civilians in the city.
 The Iranian soldiers were given full licence to do as they pleased and promised a share of the booty as the city was plundered.

 Areas of Delhi such as Chandni Chowk and Dariba Kalan, Fatehpuri, Faiz Bazar, Hauz Kazi, Johri Bazar and the Lahori, Ajmeri and Kabuli gates, all of which were densely populated by both Hindus and Muslims, were soon covered with corpses.
 Muslims, like Hindus and Sikhs, resorted to killing their women, children and themselves rather than submit to the Iranians.
+These events were recorded in contemporary chronicles such as the Tarikh-e-Hindi of Rustam Ali, the Bayan-e-Waqai of Abdul Karim and the Tazkira of Anand Ram Mukhlis.

 In the words of the Tazkira:

 Muhammad Shah was forced to beg for mercy.
-These horrific events were recorded in contemporary chronicles such as the Tarikh-e-Hindi of Rustam Ali, the Bayan-e-Waqai of Abdul Karim and the Tazkira of Anand Ram Mukhlis.

 Finally, after many hours of desperate pleading by the Mughals for mercy, Nader Shah relented and signalled a halt to the bloodshed by sheathing his battle sword once again.